uo-ec607/lectures/08-regression/08-regression.md

 ```
 ## Warning in eval(quote({: Some observations have missingness in the cluster
-## variable but not in the outcome or covariates.
+## variable(s) but not in the outcome or covariates.
 These observations have been
 ## dropped.
 ```